 Myra Thompson’s husband said, “I forgive you.
 My family forgives you….Take this opportunity to repent.
 Repent.
 Confess.
 Give you life to Christ.
 So that he can change it.”

 The granddaughter of Daniel Simmons said, “Hate won’t win….My grandfather and the other victims died at the hands of hate.
 Everyone’s plea for your soul is proof that they lived in love and their legacies live in love.”

-I cannot say that I would have to grace to speak these words if this had happened to us, here in Holy Trinity, last Wednesday night.
+I cannot say I would have the grace to speak these words if this had happened to us, here in Holy Trinity, last Wednesday night.